2blam/HK-Geo-referenced-Public-Facility-Data/README.md

 I used macro [7] to process all the data files.

-#Post-processing scripts for csv files
+#Combine csv files and export GeoJSON
-A number of python scripts (inside scripts folder) were created for
+A python script getPubFacility_GeoJSON_with_CACODE.py (inside scripts folder) was created for
 - check the encoding of all public facility data csv files (Note: all the csv files are encoded in UTF-16-LE)
 - check the common and unique column names among all csv files
 - combine all the csv file into a signl excel / csv file